sandy98/next-chess-board/README.md

 - ERROR_CANT_PROCESS_SAN
 - ERROR_WRONG_MOVE

 Each one of the previous messages is an object which - as of now - contains two keys: **en** and **es**, each one of them containing the corresponding message in English and Spanish respectively.
 It would be nice to add italian, french, german, russian and portuguese to begin with, and to continue with other national languages.
-That's a task that will be undertaken in the near future, as long as we get some colabs who are up to the task.
+That's a task that will be undertaken in the near future, as long as we get some contributors who are up to the task.

 #### Usage of ChessBoard event system